vtorosyan/vtorosyan.github.io/_posts/2026/2026-03-28-dem-in-grafana.md

 At this point, something clicked for me:

-> Synthetic Monitoring tells you where to look, Frontend data shows you what actually happens
+> Synthetic Monitoring tells you where to look, Frontend Observability shows you what actually happens.

 Those two together reduce a lot of guesswork.